patricksu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a last step, I normalized the image data to be within (-1,1).
 Note that this is almos necessary for tanh or sigmoid activation fuctions, to avoid vanishing gradients.
 In this project, I used RELU activation function, which has constant gradients.
 Thus normalization is not as important as for tanh or sigmoid.
 But I still noticed prediction accuracy improvements.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 I tested an approach suggested by [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), by concatenating the stage 1 convolution output with the stage 2 convolution output as input to the fully-connected layer.
 However, this approach did not reduce the loss.
-Thus I used the original LeNet architecture from the lecture.
+Thus I used the LeNet architecture from the lecture, and added dropouts to the two convolution layers.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|